 Furthermore, when you compare the Robusta beans used in instant coffee to the speciality-grade Arabica beans that we use, there really is no competition between the two.
 Speciality coffee is a term for the highest grade of coffee available.
 On the 100 point Coffee Review Scale, speciality coffee scores 80 and above.
 Only 3% of coffee worldwide is speciality-grade.
 And while there are a few speciality-grade Robustas available, it is very unlikely that they will be used in instant coffee.

 Another one of the potential reasons why you might still drink instant coffee is for the caffeine content.
-Robusta coffee does have more caffeine than Arabica.
-However, while it can be nice to get a bit more energy from coffee, we think that coffee is so much more than just caffeine!
+Robusta (commonly used in instant because it’s cheaper) actually gives you a hard hitting energy boost.
+With Balance ground coffee, you’re getting a naturally clean coffee with clean energy.
 Coffee is a nuanced drink to be savoured and enjoyed, a bit like wine.
 In our eyes, drinking instant coffee simply for the energy boost just doesn’t give you the same experience.

 If you’d like to know more about our thoughts regarding caffeine and enjoying the experience of coffee, we discussed the effects of caffeine with Ryan, the founder of Blendsmiths, as well as how to drink coffee mindfully with Yulia of KARVE.